 The information will not be visible to your customer or prospect, but it can be pushed to your CRM (HubSpot, Pipedrive, Salesforce).

 Example: When you use booking links on your website and in different marketing campaigns, you can track which customer booked where.

 In general, you can set default values for booking questions.

 How?
 Add a default value when creating a booking question by clicking on the three dots on the right.
 This works with hidden and non-hidden booking questions.
 When these questions are not hidden, it enables the customer to save time, but if necessary, the value can still be changed by the person booking the meeting.
 If the default value is hidden, the customer or prospect cannot change the value.
 However, you can use this value for tracking purposes.

 Example: Thinking about the marketing campaign example again, you can easily add default values according to the different campaigns to track which lead got generated or which meeting was created via which campaign.

 Prefilled booking questions

-Another way to have the booking questions prefilled is to work with URL parameters added to the booking link.
-Each Booking question is connected to a token.
-As you add the URL parameter with the token slug and the intended value, you can prefill the answers to the booking links.
+A way to have the booking questions prefilled is to work with URL parameters added to the booking link.
+Each booking question is connected to a token and as you add the URL parameter with the token slug and the intended value, you can prefill the answers to the booking links.